haydenliu/ml-book-d0693/content/pages/index.md

           Networks&#xA;&#xA;&#xA;

-          Sequential learning, and how recurrent neural networks (RNNs) are well suited for it.
-You will implement RNNs to solve two interesting sequential learning problems: movie review sentiment analysis and text auto-generation.
-Transformer, a state-of-the-art sequential learning
-          model, as a bonus section.
+          Sequential learning, and how RNNs are well suited for it.
+You will solve two sequential learning problems: movie review sentiment analysis and text auto-generation.
+Transformer, a state-of-the-art sequential learning model, as a bonus section.
         content_align: left
         actions: []
         actions_align: left